Dogway/Avisynth-Scripts/Tools/RgTools Guides/README.md

 ## REMOVEGRAIN:

-This is the original removegrain() guide I made back in 2011 and that was doing the rounds later on.
+This is the original removegrain() guide I wrote back in 2011 and that made the rounds later on.
 Additionally I attach a similar guide for Repair() I made recently.

 ```